Who left Dancing on Ice? Full list of eliminated celebrities and professional skaters

 Here’s everyone who’s so far been voted off Dancing on Ice:

-With the celebrities split over two weeks, former Bake Off winner Candice Brown was the first star to land in the skate off alongside her professional partner Matt Evers after the judges’ scores and viewers’ votes were combined.
+With the celebrities split over two weeks, former Bake Off winner Candice Brown was the first star to land in the skate off alongside her professional partner Matt Evers in the very first episode.

-On Sunday 14th January she will be joined by the skater who scores the lowest that evening.
+The following week it was Lemar and Melody Le Moal who ended up in the bottom two and had to go up against Candice in the skate off to see who would be the first to leave the show.

-Good Morning Britain’s Alex Beresford, rugby star Max Evans, TV presenter Donna Air, singer Lemar, Coronation Street star Brooke Vincent and 80s icon Cheryl Baker will all be skating, and one of them will have to compete against Candice for survival.
+Based solely on the skate off, Jason Gardiner opted to save Candice and Matt because they had a more “assured performance” that had “more shape and style to it”.
+Meanwhile Ashley Banjo also chose to save the former Bake Off winner, citing that their skate-off performance was “executed much better”.

 Dancing on Ice airs Sundays on ITV